d-krupke/cpsat-primer/README.md

 Ideally, a robust benchmark would consist of a large set of real-world instances, closely reflecting the actual performance of your solver.
 Real-world instances, however, are often limited in quantity and may not provide enough data for a statistically significant benchmark.
-In such cases, it's advisable to explore existing benchmarks from literature, like the [TSPLIB](http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95/) for TSP.
+In such cases, it is advisable to explore existing benchmarks from literature, like the [TSPLIB](http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95/) for TSP.
 Leveraging established benchmarks allows for comparison with prior studies, but be cautious about their quality, as not all are equally well-constructed.
 For